 Faculty of Law | Bosnia and Herzegovina

 Established in 1946, the faculty is the oldest higher education institution in Bosnia and Herzegovina.
 This is the largest Law Faculty in B&H with the focus of teaching and research in Civil Law, Public Law and International Law, which includes: Theory and Philosophy of Law, Criminal Law, Economics, and Legal History and Comparative Law.
 In addition to the permanent faculty members, several professors from other faculties and adjuncts from legal practice are engaged in the teaching process.

-The faculty of Law “Iustinianus Primus” in Skopje is part of the biggest and oldest university in Macedonia.
+The faculty of Law “Iustinianus Primus” in Skopje is part of the biggest and oldest university in North Macedonia.
 It has established academic cooperation with 70 faculties throughout the world, has incorporated modern technology in its educational process, and has opened several research centers.
 Together with the University of Strasbourg, the law faculty offers a Double Degree Program (LL.M.) in Intellectual Property Law and is proud to host a Jean Monnet chair entitled, “Integration in the EU: the law of the EU, Theory and practice”.

 The Faculty of Law at the University of Tirana was established in 1954, and offers a Master’s Degree in European Union Business Law in addition to a wide range of courses related to European Union Law and International Law.
 The faculty maintains close partnerships with several universities including: the University “Sapienza” Rome, University of Utrecht, Faculty of Law at Kadir Has University (Turkey), and the Max Planck Institute for Comparative and Private International Law (Hamburg, Germany).

 University of Zagreb